CristianSifuentes/NetLeadKnowledge/README.md

 1. **.NET Core (now unified in .NET 5+)**:

-   * Cross-platform framework for Windows, macOS, and Linux.
+   * Cross-platform Framework for Windows, macOS, and Linux.
    * Modern, modular, and high-performance.

 1. **ASP.NET Core**: